gunesevitan/cs/[Course] Applied Data Science with Python - University of Michigan/Course 1 - Introduction to Data Science in Python/README.md

-#### This is the directory of quiz answers and assignments from the course "Introduction to Data Science in Python" by University of Michigan on Coursera. ####
+#### This is the directory of notes, quiz answers and assignments from the course "Introduction to Data Science in Python" by University of Michigan on Coursera. ####